la2050/archive/_projects/2016/stemdustry-in-motion-the-encorps-stem-teachers-fellowship-program.md

   outstanding STEM professionals into public education.
 project_is_collaboration: 'No'
 project_collaborators: None
+project_areas:
-project_areas: '["County of Los Angeles"]'
+  - County of Los Angeles
 project_measure: "We will measure our success by surveying students, partner sites and EnCorps Fellows:\n\nStudents will agree that EnCorps Fellows made them:\n-More aware of STEM career opportunities 85%\n-More interested in STEM 80%\n-STEM grades Improved 70%\n-Understand relevance of STEM better 85%\n\nPlacement sites will agree that EnCorps Fellows:\n-Increase student excitement 90%\n-Increase student achievement 95%\n-Increase student understanding of real-world connections 90%\n-are as effective as other tutors 85%\n-make differentiation easier\t80%\n\nEnCorps Fellows will agree that:\n-they are satisfied with the EnCorps Fellowship 90%\n-they are satisfied with overall support 95%"
-project_proposal_help: '["Money ","Volunteers","Advisors/board members","Publicity/awareness"]'
+project_proposal_help:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
 project_description: >-
   The objectives of the EnCorps STEM Teachers: Translators of Math and Science in the Classroom are as follows: